dominikbraun/dice/README.md

 ## <img src="https://sternentstehung.de/dice-dot.png"> Simple Example

-### Scenario
+### The Scenario

-We've got the services _A_, _B_ and _C_.
-These services may be web applications or authentication services for example.
-Our infrastructure is simple: There is a _MainServer_ and _AnotherServer_.
+Our infrastructure is quite simple: We've got two servers, _main-server_ and _another-server_.
 Servers, virtual machines etc. are known to Dice as _nodes_.
+Also, we have the services _A_, _B_ and _C_.
+These services might be web applications, REST APIs or authentication services for example.

 <p align="center">
 <br>